-The mapping of the existing rules relevant for Big Data applications includes the creation of a comprehensive data collection, comprising norms in e-commerce, intellectual property as well as other norms throught the agreements.
+The mapping of the existing rules relevant for Big Data applications included the creation of the comprehensive data set TAPED (Trade Agreement Provisions on Electronic Commerce and Data), comprising norms in e-commerce, intellectual property as well as other norms throught the agreements.
 This dataset is available to the public as well as easily accesible and reusable for scientists and experts.

 - Burri, Mira, The Governance of Data and Data Flows in Trade Agreements: The Pitfalls of Legal Adaptation (November 9, 2017).
 UC Davis Law Review, Vol. 51, 2017, pp. 65-133.

 - Burri, Mira, Current and Emerging Trends in Disruptive Technologies: Implications for the Present and Future of EU's Trade Policy (October 19, 2017).
 A Study for the European Parliament.